 - Is there an application, and if so, when and how do I apply?

-Yes, please click on our “Apply” tab and fill out the brief application.
-The application period is open twice each year for the upcoming summer cohort:
+Yes, please click on admissions and fill out the brief application.
+The application period is open twice each year for the upcoming summer cohort.
+To view an example of what the application looks like click here.

 The remainder of the available spots will be decided during the spring application period.